-1. There was no option of saying no because she didn’t ask me to do it, she told me I was going to do it.
-Plus she was a 6 ft. tall sturdy midwestern woman who already didn’t like me because I was sleeping with her daughter.
+1. Saying no wasn’t an option because she didn’t ask me to do it, she told that me I was going to do it.
+Plus, she was a 6 ft. tall sturdy Midwestern woman who already disliked me because I was sleeping with her daughter.
 Telling her no didn’t seem safe.

-2. I was 19, and not only did I hate to cook, I was crap at it.
-The thought of planning a dinner for my girlfriend’s midwestern, meat eating family made me ill.
-But it was on, and there was nothing I could do except start planning.
+2. I was 19, and not only did I hate to cook, but I was crap at it.
+The thought of planning a dinner for my girlfriend’s Midwestern, meat eating family made me ill.
+But it was on, and there was nothing that I could do except start planning.

 Fast forward to Saturday night.